mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 - Place your PKCS12 keystore file in the `certs` directory as `oidckeystore.p12`.
 This is required for the Inji Web application and other applications which rely on Mimoto as a BFF and it can be configured as per these [docs](https://docs.inji.io/inji-wallet/inji-mobile/technical-overview/customization-overview/credential_providers#onboarding-mimoto-as-oidc-client-for-a-new-issuer) after the file is downloaded in the `certs` directory as shown in the directory tree.
 - Update `oidc_p12_password` env variable under `mimoto-service` in the [docker-compose.yaml](./docker-compose.yaml) to the password of the `oidckeystore.p12` file.

+## Other `mimoto` and `inji-web` related configurations
+- Update `IDP_PARTNER_ENCRYPTION_KEY` env variable under `mimoto-service` in the [docker-compose.yaml](./docker-compose.yaml) to the correct encryption key.
+This is used to decrypt data received from the Identity Provider.
+- Update `WALLET_BINDING_PARTNER_API_KEY` env variable under `mimoto-service` in the [docker-compose.yaml](./docker-compose.yaml) to the correct API key.
+This is used to authenticate requests from Inji Web to Mimoto.

 ## Configuration Setup